crysxd/OctoApp-Plugin/README.md

 # OctoApp plugin
 A plugin providing extra functionality to OctoApp:

-- Remote push notification for events like print completion or filament change with end-to-end encryption
+- Remote push notification for events like print completion or filament change
-- Remote push notifications for your print progress with end-to-end encryption
+- Remote push notifications for your print progress
+- Remote push notifications from your Gcode
+- Live Activities on iOS
+- End-to-end encryption for Android

 Get OctoApp on Google Play and the App Store!